Christmas Gifts That Keep on Saving

 - DIY reference materials, such as books on gardening, DIY home repair, cookbooks, backyard chickens, honey bees (our next venture) or any other book supporting a money-saving hobby or endeavor.
 Here’s my favorite Indian cookbook.
+And my favorite bread-baking book: Artisan Bread in 5 Minutes a Day book.
 These are the types of books that I’d rather own than get from the library since we consult them so often.

 - A bike.
 Biking for frugal transportation seems to have made a comeback via the illustrious Mr. Money Mustache.
 At least, this is what sold Neil, and since then he saw fit to gift me a bike (purchased on Craigslist).
 You can read about my embarrassingly ungrateful initial response on my personal blog.
 I’ve repented, and this year my other wish (besides cloth napkins) is a bike hitch so I can haul the kids around in our (also from Craigslist) bike trailer.
 Helmets are also a good gift for anyone whose brains or beauty you wish to preserve.